Written By: John McLeish

 You want a medical malpractice attorney that is compassionate and understanding.
 You also want an attorney that is aggressive and will fight as hard as the CMPA will for the physicians.
 Medical malpractice cases can be lengthy, and you want an attorney that is driven and aggressive in their approach.

-Finding the best medical malpractice attorney for your claim is one of the most important factors that can determine the outcome of your case.
+Finding the best medical malpractice lawyer for your claim is one of the most important factors that can determine the outcome of your case.
 Look for these 5 criteria to narrow down the attorneys you don’t want to hire, and you’ll be one step closer to winning your case.